mitmedialab/lcl/_modules/week1.md

       - link: ./readings/llk-1.pdf
         name: Lifelong Kindergarten - Chapter 1 (excerpts)
         title: Readings
-        desc: Learn more about the big ideas of creative learning, such as the four P's and the creative learning spiral.
+        desc: Learn more about the big ideas of creative learning including the four P's and the creative learning spiral.
         lang_links:
           - language: Italiano (Italian)
             link: ./readings/llk-1.it.pdf